-period ended period 31 December 31 Dec 2024 month ended
+For the six month period ended 31 December 2024 For the six month period ended 31 December 2023 £'000 Investment management fee 3,909 3,679

-31 December 31 December 31 December 2024 ended

-2024

-ember

-2023

-£'000 £'000

-Investment management fee 3,909 3,679

 The Group's Investment Manager and Alternative Investment Fund Manager ('AIFM') is Target Fund Managers Limited.
 The Investment Manager is entitled to an annual management fee on a tiered basis based on the net assets of the Group as set out below.
 Where applicable, VAT is payable in addition.